What to Wear for a Walmart Job Interview

 Research the company.
 Before the interview, learn about Walmart’s workplace culture and policies by reviewing the company’s LinkedIn page and website.
 Take it a step further and visit a store to talk with associates and get the lay of the land.
 By researching the company and even visiting a store, you’ll better understand how the company – and even the specific sales floor – functions, which will impress the hiring manager.
 Walmart conducts behavioral interviews so that the hiring team can get a good sense of your thought process and how you would mesh with existing employees.

 Arrive ten minutes early.
-In between bad hygiene and cargo shorts on the list of interview no-no’s is arriving late.
+Arriving late is high on the list of interview mistakes to avoid.
 Doing so suggests poor time management and a lack of respect for the company, the position, and your interviewer.
 Not to mention, the stress you’ll feel will damage your confidence and inhibit your ability to think clearly.
 So be sure to give yourself an extra ten minutes to reach your destination.
 That way you’ll still be on time even if there’s some light traffic.

 Stay relaxed and present.
 To effectively calm your nerves before the interview, take three deep breaths.
 For each breath, inhale for three seconds, hold for three seconds, and exhale for three seconds.